pmd/pmd-designer/README.md

     *  It doesn't include the pmd dependencies
     *  It relocates dependencies that are both depended-on by pmd-core and this module (apache)
+    *  It's a multi-release jar.
+That's because ControlsFX has two incompatible versions to support JavaFX 8 and 9+.
+They're unpacked into versioned directories to make it possible to use those controls that aren't compatible with Java 9+ (e.g. BreadCrumbBar, RangeSlider).
     *  There are profiles for IDE maven import (m2e and IJ) to avoid having the language modules as provided.
 This is similar to what pmd-core does with the Jaxen shaded jar.